UKCloud/documentation/articles/openshift/oshift-how-publish-routes-on-multiple-networks.md

 <no results>
 ```

-Now we can just expose this route on the secondary routers by tagging it with the appropriate label for those routers
+Now we can just expose this route on the secondary routers by tagging it with the appropriate label for those routers:

 ```
 $ oc project routersharding